 The SuperStream standard is part of the government’s Super Reform package.
 Its purpose is to provide a consistent, reliable electronic method of transacting linked data and payments for superannuation.
-The goal is to improve the efficiency of the superannuation system, to improve the timeliness of processing of rollovers and contributions and reduce the number of lost accounts and unclaimed monies.
+The goal is to improve the efficiency of the superannuation system, to improve the timeliness of the processing of rollovers and contributions and reduce the number of lost accounts and unclaimed monies.

 Our SuperStream Groups provide advice and recommendations to the SuperStream Standards.

-Current SuperStream topics are:
+Current SuperStream topics include:

-SuperStream Alternative File Format (SAFF): As a result of a co-design process across key industry stakeholders in early 2014, it was agreed that a SuperStream alternative file format would be described using a comma separated value (CSV) format.
+SuperStream Alternative File Format (SAFF): As a result of a co-design process across key industry stakeholders in early 2014, it was agreed that a SuperStream alternative file format would be described using a comma-separated value (CSV) format.
 This file would be presented for use on an optional basis.
 It was expected that the file would have utility to support both the alternative approaches as documented in the legislative instrument, as well as supporting the exchange of files between an employer and their service provider leading to a conformant exchange of data once transformed.

 The standard includes a specification for how registration and contribution messages are to be sent.
 This specification outlines both the format for the data (XBRL), as well as the message exchange protocol to be used (ebMS3/AS4).

 The standard also recognises that as part of the transition employers and funds may choose to adopt an alternative arrangement, subject to conditions detailed in the legislative instrument.
-Under this arrangement an alternative file format may be used to pass data from the employer to the fund.
+Under this arrangement, an alternative file format may be used to pass data from the employer to the fund.
 Interactions between employers and their service providers (such as clearing houses) also involve alternative file formats, often generated by payroll software products, prior to the point at which XBRL files are created.

 The outcome is that a wide variety of alternative file formats are used across the industry, and will continue to be used for some time, requiring funds and employers (and the various service providers of both) to incur the cost of maintaining the many file formats.

-In light of this, the question was raised as to whether it was possible to agree a common alternative file format, complementing the standard, so as to reduce costs to all affected parties.
+In light of this, the question was raised as to whether it was possible to agree on a common alternative file format, complementing the standard, so as to reduce costs to all affected parties.

 MIG 2: Since October 2014 the ATO have been co-designing with industry around the third phase of this work, to include government Rollovers and Contributions with the data and payment standard.
 The technical documents supporting this change were released for public consultation in March 2015.